Hacker0x01/docs.hackerone.com/docs/changelog/2020/september.md

 ---

 ### Report Transparency
-We've increased report transparency for hackers by showing who is slated to perform the next action within the report.
-This helps hackers to clearly see who is responsible for acting upon their report, giving them a better understanding of what to expect next in the triaging process.
+We've increased report transparency for hackers by actively showing that their report is being looked at.
+This helps hackers to have more visibility in the triage process.
+To increase report transparency we show:
+* The timestamp of the latest internal activity
+* Defined labels of who is interacting with the report such as *HackerOne staff*
+* Who is responsible for acting upon the report next
+* Individual parameters used to calculate the CVSS score

 ![report transparency - who's pending action](./images/sept_2020_report_transparency.png)